Mentors4EDU/Todo-List/log.md

 **Thoughts**: Going to kick things up a notch; under lots of pressure.
 Motivated.

 Log updates coming soon.
 Progress being done

+### Days 56 to 100: November 27
+I stopped participating the 100s day of code challenge in the traditional sense.
+I been so busy coding and logged less to focus on some more important areas of development such as numerous software releases, practicing new skills, and various research papers and topics.
+I think I just needed a nudge.
+My productivity been alot lately, and I may try this again.